r3wald/espurna-wiki/MQTT.md

 ------------ | -------------------------------------------------------
 `{hostname}` | The hostname of the board as defined in the General tab `{mac}`      | The MAC of the ESP8266
+`{magnitude}`| The magnitude particle (+1.12.4)

+The `{magnitude}` placeholder is a special one.
+It indicates where the magnitude particle will be inserted.
+If you don't specify a location for the magnitude it will be inserted after the root topic.
+For instance, if you have a temperature sensor called "garden", and you set the root topic to `sensor/{magnitude}/{hostname}` the messages will be sent to `sensor/temperature/garden`.
+In the documentation all topic examples asume the magnitude placeholder is either not used or placed at the end of the root topic.

 ### JSON payload